yug0537/Credit_Card_Financial_Dashboard-Power-BI-/README.md

 - States like CA, NY, and TX emerged as top revenue contributors.

 ## Conclusion
-- This project successfully demonstrates how to build a scalable and professional BI solution by:
+- This project successfully demonstrates how to build a scalable and professional BI solution.
-- Leveraging SQL for robust data handling and backend logic
+- Leveraging SQL for Importing data and robust data handling
 - Using Power BI to deliver visually rich and insight-driven reports
 - It showcases how organizations can use a SQL-to-Power BI pipeline to transform raw financial and customer data into powerful dashboards that guide strategic business decisions, product targeting, and customer engagement.